hanhuark/MEEG-54403/README.md

-**For UofA students interested in enrolling in the machine learning class in Fall 2025:** If you cannot enroll in the course successfully, please use the following override form: https://uark.sharepoint.com/teams/ENGR/SitePages/Override-Forms.aspx <br>
+**For U of A students interested in enrolling in the machine learning class in Fall 2025:** If you cannot enroll in the course successfully, please use the following override form: https://uark.sharepoint.com/teams/ENGR/SitePages/Override-Forms.aspx <br>

 # MEEG-44403/54403: Machine Learning for Mechanical Engineers
 [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=hanhuark/MEEG-54403)